Evan-Tyo/Blog/content/notes/notes.md

 - ~~Setting up Hugo~~
 - Changing the theme for hugo
 - Exploring markdown and html
-- Setting up static github pages
+- Setting up static gitlabs pages (uploaded to github)

 ---